Vector data type (preview)

 This data type is in preview and is subject to change.
 Make sure to read preview usage terms in the Service Level Agreements (SLA) for Online Services document.
 For limitations of the current preview, see Limitations and Known issues.

-For more information on working with Vector data in SQL Database, see:
+For more information on working with vector data, see:

 Sample syntax